-Yes, I belong to The Church of Jesus Christ of Latter-day Saints, more commonly referred to as the Mormon church.
+I belong to The Church of Jesus Christ of Latter-day Saints.
 I attend every week, and I uphold “old-fashioned” morals: chastity before marriage, fidelity after, as well as honesty, charity, patience, and a good long nap on Sunday afternoons.

 It’s true that my husband and I have nine children (yes–nine pregnancies, nine births, and no–we’re not sure what kept causing that, so feel free to explain it to us).

-And I will not, I cannot, apologize for that.
+And no, I will not, cannot apologize for that.

 Trish Strebel Mercer has been teaching writing, or editing graduate papers, or changing diapers since the early 1990’s.
 She earned a BA in English from Brigham Young University and an MA in Composition Theory and Rhetoric from Utah State University.
-She and her husband David have nine children (and adding grandchildren) and have raised them in Utah, Idaho, Maryland, Virginia, and South Carolina.
-Currently they live in the rural west and dream of the day they will be old enough to be campground managers in Yellowstone National Park.
+She and her husband David have nine children (and adding grandchildren) and have raised them in Utah, Idaho, Maryland, Virginia, South Carolina, and Maine.